y3llwston3/Create-a-compounding-calculator/README.md

 # Create-a-compounding-calculator
-A repo containing Github for programming a compounding calculator
+A repo containing Github for programming a simple compounding calculator